tgenman/STEM_vault/notes/_inbox/rl_exam/Bellman Equations.md

 1. Focus on immediate rewards and just one step ahead
 2. Build long-term value estimates through iteration
 3. Connect present decisions to future outcomes

-This recursive structure is what enables many reinforcement learning algorithms to efficiently compute optimal policies without having to simulate infinite trajectories.